marriola/Transmute/README.md

 The same notation used to match either the presence or absence of a feature can also be used in the output section of the rule.
 In the previous example, a voiceless stop was changed to a voiceless fricative using the transformations defined in the feature `[Fricative]`.

 More than one feature can be changed.
-In the following rule, /n/ is deleted after a vowel undergoes nasalization and compensatory lengthening before /x/:
+In the following rule, /n/ is deleted after a vowel undergoes nasalization and compensatory lengthening, all before /x/:

     [-Nasalized]n → [+Nasalized +Long] / _x